What Is Delta-8 and What Are Its Benefits?

 Be aware that the legality of Delta-8 is not related to the legality of THC in your state.
 For example, Delta-8 is illegal in states like Arizona and Colorado even though the recreational use of THC is allowed.

 To be safe, we recommend checking your state laws before purchasing any Delta-8 products.
 This will help you avoid any legal issues at the state level.

 The Delta-8 Experience

 Part of answering the question, ‘what is Delta-8,’ is understanding what kind of experience it offers.
+If you are new to this, you could benefit by reading this guide on thc-x before trying it.
 As we said earlier, the difference between Delta-8 THC and Delta-9 THC is only a few molecules.
 However, these few molecules have a big impact on the effects of each cannabinoid.

 Most users agree that the effects of Delta-8 are similar to those of Delta-9, but with a reduced impact.
 The most common effects include euphoria, relaxation, and appetite stimulation.
 So, you’ll experience the ‘high’ of Delta-9 without the anxiety, paranoia, or tiredness.

 Delta-8 is often recommended to users who are sensitive to the psychoactive effects of Delta-9.
 They experience what is called a ‘body high’ while still maintaining a level of mental clarity, meaning you feel in control of your body more so than with Delta-9.